n9schal/lugafata-backend/README.md

-# clothing-store-backend
+# lugafata-backend

 This project was generated with [`@vendure/create`](https://github.com/vendure-ecommerce/vendure/tree/master/packages/create).

 ## Directory structure

-* `/src` contains the source code of your Vendure server.
+- `/src` contains the source code of your Vendure server.
 All your custom code and plugins should reside here.
-* `/static` contains static (non-code) files such as assets (e.g. uploaded images) and email templates.
+- `/static` contains static (non-code) files such as assets (e.g. uploaded images) and email templates.

 ## Development